Álvaro Uribe

 In August 2010, Uribe was appointed vice-chairman of the UN panel investigating the Gaza flotilla raid.
 In 2012 Uribe and a group of political allies founded the right-wing Democratic Center movement to contest the 2014 national elections.
 He was elected senator in the 2014 parliamentary election and took office in July 2014.
 Uribe was critical of his successor Juan Manuel Santos's peace talks with the FARC guerrillas.

 In August 2020, the Supreme Court of Justice of Colombia ordered his arrest as part of an investigation into bribery and witness tampering.
-He was released from house arrest on 10 October.
-The case went to the Fiscalía General de la Nación, after which Uribe resigned from his Senate seat.
+The case went to the Attorney General, after which Uribe resigned from his Senate seat.
+He was convicted on 28 July 2025.
 A number of his political opponents have claimed for years that Uribe should be prosecuted, alleging he has ties with paramilitarism.

 Early life and education

 Álvaro Uribe was born in Medellín, the oldest of five children.
 His father, Alberto Uribe, was a landowner.
-When he was 10 his family left their Salgar ranch and moved to Medellín.
-He graduated in 1970 from the Instituto Jorge Robledo after being expelled from the Medellín Benedictine School for arguing with the Benedictine monks.
+When he was 10, his family left their Salgar ranch and moved to Medellín.
+He graduated in 1970 from the Instituto Jorge Robledo, after being expelled from the Medellín Benedictine School for arguing with the Benedictine monks.

-Uribe studied law at the University of Antioquia and he graduated in 1977.
+Uribe studied law at the University of Antioquia and graduated in 1977.
 His father was killed by a guerrilla group during a 1983 kidnapping attempt.
-After his father's death, Uribe focused on his political career and became a member of the center-left Colombian Liberal Party.
-He served on the city council of Medellín between 1984 and 1986.
+After his father's death, Uribe focused on his political career and became a member of the Colombian Liberal Party.
+Uribe was appointed mayor of Medellín by Antioquia governor Álvaro Villegas in 1982, although he only held the post for five months as he resigned for reasons that remain controversial.
+According to Villegas, then President Belisario Betancur pressured the governor to ask for his resignation because he claimed that Uribe had links to the Medellín Cartel.

-In 1993 he attended Harvard University, receiving a Certificate of Special Studies in Administration and Management from Harvard Extension School and a Certificate in Negotiation and Dispute Resolution from Harvard Law School.
+In 1993, he attended Harvard University, receiving a Certificate of Special Studies in Administration and Management from Harvard Extension School and a Certificate in Negotiation and Dispute Resolution from Harvard Law School.
 Between 1998 and 1999, after having completed his term in office as the governor of Antioquia, he studied at St Antony's College, Oxford, England, on a Chevening-Simón Bolívar scholarship and was appointed Senior Associate Member at St Antony's College.

 Uribe married Lina María Moreno Mejía in 1979.
 They have two sons, Tomás and Jerónimo.

 Political career

-In 1976, at the age of 24, Uribe was Chief of Assets for the Public Enterprises of Medellín (Empresas Públicas de Medellín).
+In 1976, at the age of 24, Uribe was Chief of Assets for the Public Utilities of Medellín (Empresas Públicas de Medellín).
 He served as Secretary General of the Ministry of Labor under Alfonso López Michelsen from 1977 to 1978.
-During this time he married Lina Moreno, a philosopher from Medellín.
-President Julio César Turbay named him Director of Civil Aviation from 1980 to 1982, at the age of 28 after the previous director was assassinated.
+During this time, he married Lina Moreno, a philosopher from Medellín.
+President Julio César Turbay named him Director of Civil Aviation from 1980 to 1982, at the age of 28, after the previous director was assassinated.
 He was appointed Mayor of Medellín in 1982, but was removed five months later due to alleged connections with drug cartels.